Configure CTS token stores

 $ keytool \ -importcert \ -file ds-cert.pem \ -keystore /path/to/openam/security/keystores/truststore

 For more information on configuring AM’s truststore, see Prepare the truststore.

-Proceed to configuring the CTS store in AM.
-See Configure the CTS.
+Configure the CTS store in AM.

 The bind DN of the service account to use when configuring the CTS store in AM is

 This procedure assumes that the AM instances communicate with a single CTS instance (or load balancer),

 If AM cannot access the CTS token store, you will be unable to log in to the AM admin UI.

 Back up your deployment before making any changes to your CTS token store configuration.

 Perform the following steps to configure an external CTS token store: